Journey Cover insurance

 What is SSTUWA Journey Cover insurance?

 The SSTUWA Journey Cover insurance policy has been designed to provide cover for members during their commute between work and home.
-This covers the gap in Workers’ Compensation cover, giving peace of mind that in the event of an injury members can expect a degree of compensation and income protection.
+Workers’ Compensation does not cover accidents to and from work.
+This covers the gap in Workers’ Compensation cover, giving peace of mind that in the event of an injury, members can expect income protection.

 Cover can apply to a variety of commuting methods, including but not limited to the use of motor vehicles, bicycles, motorcycles, trains and walking.